-GPIO DIY Embedded Code
+GPIO DIY 'Template' Embedded Code

 The C language code project below is designed with the novice programmer in mind, and the configuration and logic is very thoroughly commented.
 The CAN communications, serial communications, and port set-up is completely finished.
 The analog-digital converters (ADCs) are set up on some pins/circuits, and there are some timers set up (for things like VR inputs).
 There are also examples of how to configure outputs.